"The surest way to improve water quality in Minnesota is to better manage storm water." - Minnesota Pollution Control Agency

 - The City of Red Wing has about 60 miles of storm sewer.

 - The City of Red Wing is committed to aggressive stormwater management to promote, preserve, and enhance the natural resources within the City of Red Wing.

-- Any land disturbance greater than one acre is required to implement a permanent stormwater management facility to infiltrate or retain the first one inch of precipitation over the impervious surface of the site.
+- Any land disturbance greater than one acre is required to submit a stormwater management plan, and any new development or redevelopment creating 1 or more acres of new and/or fully reconstructed impervious surface shall implement a permanent stormwater management facility to infiltrate or retain the first one inch of precipitation over the impervious surface of the site.

 How to Protect Water Quality

 - Apply fertilizer at the recommended rate.
 Late summer is the best time.
 Don't fertilize before a storm.
 Never apply to frozen ground.

 - Keep soil, leaves, and lawn clippings out of the street.

 - Mow higher.
 Keeping your grass length to 2 1/2 - 3 inches is healthier for your lawn.

 - Pick up pet waste promptly.